awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

  **Recommended solutions:**
 + Ensure that the application is running in the IDE\.
 + Ensure that the application is not running with an IP of `127.0.0.1` or `localhost`\.
 For some examples in Node\.js and Python, see [Run an application](app-preview.md#app-preview-run-app)\.
 + If the application is running on an AWS cloud compute instance \(for example an Amazon EC2 instance\), ensure all security groups that are associated with the corresponding instance allow inbound traffic over the protocols, ports, and IP addresses that the application requires\.
-For instructions, see [Step 2: Set up the security group for the instance](app-preview.md#app-preview-share-security-group) in *Share a Running Application over the Internet*\.
+For instructions, see [Step 2: Set up the security group for the instance](app-preview.md#app-preview-share-security-group) in *Share a running application over the internet*\.
 See also [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon VPC User Guide*\.
 + If the application is running on an AWS cloud compute instance, and a network ACL exists for the subnet in the VPC that is associated with the corresponding instance, ensure that network ACL allows inbound traffic over the protocols, ports, and IP addresses that the application requires\.
-For instructions, see [Step 3: Set up the subnet for the instance](app-preview.md#app-preview-share-subnet) in *Share a Running Application over the Internet*\.
+For instructions, see [Step 3: Set up the subnet for the instance](app-preview.md#app-preview-share-subnet) in *Share a running application over the internet*\.
 See also [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ACLs.html) in the *Amazon VPC User Guide*\.
 + Ensure that the requesting URL, including the protocol \(and port, if it must be specified\), is correct\.
-For more information, see [Step 5: Share the running application URL](app-preview.md#app-preview-share-url) in *Share a Running Application over the Internet*\.
+For more information, see [Step 5: Share the running application URL](app-preview.md#app-preview-share-url) in *Share a running application over the internet*\.
 + We do not recommend requesting a URL with the format `https://12a34567b8cd9012345ef67abcd890e1.vfs.cloud9.us-east-2.amazonaws.com/` \(where `12a34567b8cd9012345ef67abcd890e1` is the ID that AWS Cloud9 assigns to the environment, and `us-east-2` is the ID of the AWS Region for the environment\)\.
 This URL works only when the IDE for the environment is open and the application is running in the same web browser\.
 + If you are trying to go to an address that contains an IP of `127.0.0.1` or `localhost`, try going to the correct non\-local address for the running application instead\.
 For more information, see [Share a running application over the internet](app-preview.md#app-preview-share)\.
 + If the application is running on an AWS cloud compute instance, determine whether the instance's public IP address has changed\.
 The instance's public IP address might change anytime the instance restarts\.
 To prevent this IP address from changing, you can allocate an Elastic IP address and assign it to the running instance\.
-For more information, see [Step 5: Share the running application URL](app-preview.md#app-preview-share-url) in *Share a Running Application over the Internet*\.
+For more information, see [Step 5: Share the running application URL](app-preview.md#app-preview-share-url) in *Share a running application over the internet*\.
 + If the web request originates from a VPN, ensure that VPN allows traffic over the protocols, ports, and IP addresses that the application requires\.
 If you cannot make changes to your VPN, see your network administrator\.
 Or make the web request from a different network if possible\.
 + If the application is running in an SSH environment for your own server, ensure your server and the associated network allow traffic over the protocols, ports, and IP addresses that the application requires\.
 If you cannot make changes to your server or the associated network, see your server or network administrator\.
 + Try running the application from a terminal in the environment by running the `curl` command, followed by the URL\.
 If this command displays an error message, there might be some other issue that is not related to AWS Cloud9\.